calpoly-csc473/parser/README.md

 Any time you write software, you automatically own the copyright on that software - no registration is necessary.
 So if I distributed this code without any notices or licenses attached, I would still own the copyright, and in using the code you would technically be commiting copyright infringement.
-For the purposes of this class you are very likely protected by **Fair Use**, but if you decided to sell your raytracer commerically at some later date, that would definitely be copyright infringement.
+For the purposes of this class you are almost uncertainly protected by **Fair Use**, but if you decided to sell your raytracer commerically at some later date, that would definitely be copyright infringement.
 Obviously, I am not likely to sue any of my former students...